 To achieve both goals simultaneously, you need to find the right balance between a caloric deficit and a caloric surplus.
 This can be achieved by eating a balanced diet that is high in protein and low in processed foods and sugars.
 Engaging in both cardio and strength training exercises is also essential for achieving both goals at the same time.

-To achieve both goals simultaneously, it is important to focus on nutrition.
+To achieve both goals, it is important to focus on nutrition.
 Nutrition is a crucial factor in losing fat and gaining muscle.
 Here are some of the best strategies to help you lose fat and gain muscle and achieve your goals:

 To gain muscle, you need to provide your muscles with enough stimulus to grow.
 This can be achieved through resistance training, which involves lifting weights or using resistance bands.
 Resistance training causes micro-tears in your muscle fibers.